Week A

 Can I install additional software on the device?

 Yes.
 The aim of the BYOD programme is to enable your child to develop their use of digital devices in ways that support them and their individual learning.
 Students should treat the laptop as their own when at home.
 A big part of the success of this scheme will rely on students valuing the laptop as part of their wider life and therefore taking care of it, charging it and bringing it to school every day.
 Therefore, students are able to download non-educational Apps to enjoy at home as long as they are appropriate in content.
-Any downloaded music, videos and movies should be saved to the device or to the students own cloud storage solution, and not the school's Microsoft OneDrive storage.
+Any downloaded music, videos and movies should be saved to the device or to the students' own cloud storage solution, and not the school's Microsoft OneDrive storage.

 How frequently will the laptop be used in lessons?

 This will vary from lesson to lesson, depending on the nature of the topic and work to be completed.
-In some lessons, the laptops may be used extensively.
+In some lessons, laptops may be used extensively.
 Alternatively, they may only be used for a quick lesson starter activity or a plenary.
 There is no expectation that they will be used in every lesson - they are part of a blended approach to learning and teaching and used when they add something and support learning rather than for technology's sake.

 Why can my child not use their mobile phone?